jekuer/jekuer/README.md

 # Hey there! <img src="https://github.com/jekuer/jekuer/blob/main/hello.webp?raw=true" width="29">

-I am a [former tech founder](https://entrepreneurshandbook.co/my-full-movie-like-founder-story-without-the-happy-end-6f50ae5ecf9f), a full-stack developer by heart, technical product manager by day, and a lot of other things in between.
+I am a tech founder, full-stack developer by heart, marketing expert by education, technical product manager by day, and a lot of other things in between.

 In 2000, at the age of 12, I've started coding and never let go.
 Since I did not study Computer Science, but rather Business Administration, my work is always focused on getting things done from a project's point of view. 🤓🚀